 Too often the pattern of self-talk we’ve developed is negative.
 We remember the negative things we were told as children by parents, siblings, or teachers.
 We remember the negative reactions from other children that diminished how we felt about ourselves.
 Over the years these messages have replayed again and again in our minds, fueling our thoughts of anger, fear, guilt, and hopelessness.

 One of the most critical avenues we use in therapy with those suffering from depression is to identify the source of those negative messages and then work with the person to intentionally “overwrite” them.
 If people learned as children that they were worthless, we show them how truly special they are.
 If while growing up they learned to expect crises and destructive events, we show them a better way to anticipate the future.
+We go through all of this in detail within our depression treatment program.

 Try the following exercise.